Temu Owner Pinduoduo Says Triples Net Profit In First Quarter - UrduPoint

 Pinduoduo is one of China's leading online retailers -- owing largely to its success in reaching consumers in rural areas with a diverse offering of low-cost products.

-Temu expanded last year into the EU market, where the platform quickly amassed an average of 75 million monthly active users.
+Temu expanded last year into the EU market, where it says its shopping app amassed an average of around 75 million monthly active users in the 27-country bloc.

-But the shopping app has also encountered turbulence, such as in March this year, when a promotional campaign in Britain and France backfired due to concerns over data privacy.
+But the shopping app's rise has also encountered turbulence.
+In March, a promotional campaign in Britain and France backfired due to concerns over data privacy.

 In April, regulators in South Korea opened an investigation into Temu on suspicion of unfair practices including false advertising and poor product quality.

-Earlier this month, European consumer rights groups accused it of manipulative sales techniques and a lack of transparency about traders on the platform.
+Earlier this month, European consumer rights groups accused it of using manipulative sales techniques and lacking transparency about traders on the platform.

-Despite the setbacks, Pinduoduo remains the newest competitor to established e-commerce juggernauts, including Amazon in the United States and Alibaba in China.

 Recent Stories